Youssef-74/Firmware_Over_The_Air-FOTA/Bootloader_stm32f103c8/README.md

-# FOTA Bootloader Application side
+# Firmware Over The Air (FOTA) Update - Bootloader Application side

 Welcome to the Firmware Over-The-Air (FOTA) Bootloader Application for STM32F103C8 microcontrollers.
 This bootloader is an integral part of the FOTA project, facilitating seamless firmware updates on embedded systems.